CrossOmics/Lotus/docs/api/visualization.rst

    **Biological Background:**

-   UMAP (Uniform Manifold Approximation and Projection):
-   - Projects high-dimensional data into 2D or 3D space
-   - Preserves local and global structure of the data
-   - Used to visualize cell distribution in expression space

-   UMAP plots can help:
-   - Understand relationships between cell types
-   - Identify cell subpopulations
-   - Validate clustering results
+   UMAP (Uniform Manifold Approximation and Projection) projects high-dimensional data into 2D or 3D space while preserving both local and global structure of the data.
+It is used to visualize cell distribution in expression space.
+UMAP plots can help understand relationships between cell types, identify cell subpopulations, and validate clustering results.

    **Usage Example:**